Taskforce to respond to Royal Commission’s final report

 Where can you get help?

-The NSW Government encourages survivors of child sexual or physical assault to access the unlimited free and confidential counselling that is available through the Victims Support Scheme.
+The NSW Government encourages survivors of child sexual or physical assault to access confidential counselling that is available through the Victims Support Scheme.

 Other support services operate that 24/7 include: